Data-Coalesce/DatabricksOnFHIR/Notebook/Silver Stage/silver-claims-readme.md

 # Purpose
-Demonstrate associate level knowledge to pull Claims resource types from the Bronze FHIR data, cleanse it and transform it into more useful structure
+Demonstrate [Databricks](https://www.databricks.com) associate level data engineering knowledge to pull Claims resource types from the Bronze HL7 FHIR sameple data then cleanse it and transform it into more useful structure

 ```mermaid
 graph LR